Holy Spirit High School (New Jersey): Athletics

 The Holy Spirit High School Spartans compete in the National Division of the Cape-Atlantic League, an athletic conference comprised of public and private high schools in Atlantic, Cape May, Cumberland and Gloucester counties that operates under the aegis of the New Jersey State Interscholastic Athletic Association.
 With 281 students in grades 10-12, the school was classified by the NJSIAA for the 2019–20 school year as Non-Public B for most athletic competition purposes, which included schools with an enrollment of 37 to 366 students in that grade range (equivalent to Group I for public schools).
-The football team competes in the Memorial Division of the 95-team West Jersey Football League superconference and was classified by the NJSIAA as Non-Public Group II for football for 2018–2020.
+The football team competes in the Continental Division of the 94-team West Jersey Football League superconference and was classified by the NJSIAA as Non-Public Group B (equivalent to Group I/II for public schools) for football for 2024–2026, which included schools with 140 to 686 students.

-The boys track team won the Non-Public A spring track state championship in 1947.
+The boys track team won the Non-Public A spring / outdoor track state championship in 1947.

 The football team won the Non-Public A South state sectional championships in 1974 (awarded by the NJSIAA), 1975, 1978, 1987, 1988 and 1990, won the Non-Public III title in 2007, 2008, and 2010, and the Non-Public Group II state title in 2011, 2012 and 2019.
 The 1987 football team won the Parochial A state title by defeating Notre Dame High School by a score of 15–8.
 The 2007 team finished the season with a record of 12-0 and won the Non-Public, Group III state sectional championship with a 26–13 win over Immaculata High School.
 The undefeated season and state championship were both firsts in team history.
 After scoring on the opening kickoff, the 2012 team went on to win the Non-Public III state title with a 30-6 win against Immaculata in the championship game to finish the season with an 8-4 record.
 The 2019 team won the Non-Public Group II title with a 38-0 finals win against St. Joseph High School.
 Though only dating to 2000, NJ.com ranked the "Holy War" rivalry between Holy Spirit and St. Joseph 11th on its list "Ranking the 31 fiercest rivalries in N.J.
 HS football", with St. Joseph winning 12 of the 18 games played through 2017.